 Back

-Blog PostsAdvanced Panelboxes for ConfluenceNavitabs - Tabs for ConfluenceTranslations for ConfluenceViewtracker - Analytics for Confluence
+Blog PostsAdvanced Panelboxes for ConfluenceNavitabs - Navigation Macros for ConfluenceTranslations for ConfluenceViewtracker - Analytics for Confluence

 How to Use Confluence for Documentation

-Your efforts in creating documentation will be ineffective if your readers cannot find the right information.
+Your efforts in creating documentation in Confluence will be ineffective if your readers cannot find the right information.
 This is especially important in a tool like Confluence, where pages can be quickly added.
-Your team needs to maintain consistency in the structure and naming of your pages.
+Your team needs to maintain consistency in the Confluence documentation structure and naming of your pages.

-When creating documentation in Confluence, remember these points:
+When creating content in Confluence, remember these points:

-This article will cover essential best practices for Confluence documentation and highlight features provided by bitvoodoo apps to streamline this process.
-Let’s delve into the key aspects to consider.
+This article will cover essential best practices for Confluence documentation management systems and highlight apps to optimize this process.

 Understand how Confluence users search for information